Parity and Exotic Combinatorial Formulae for Finite-Type Invariants of Virtual Knots: Theorem 3: Decomposing GPV Formulae

-\end{theorem} \begin{proof} Suppose that $n \ge 1$.
-Let $D \in \mathscr{D}$ and $D' \subset P(D)$ be a subdiagram with corresponding arrows marked as prescribed by the parity.
+\end{lemma} \begin{proof} Suppose that $n \ge 1$.
+Let $D \in \mathscr{D}$ and $D' \subset P(D)$ be a subdiagram with corresponding arrows labelled as prescribed by the parity.
 If $D'$ does not have exactly $n$ arrows, then LHS and RHS of both equations are zero regardless of any parity considerations.
 Assume then that $D'$ has precisely $n$ arrows.